SteveCaruso/grid/classes/web-page-development-ii.md

     **At the completion of the course, students will be able to:**
     1. Design and publish modern webpages using modern web standards.
-    2. Communicate and collaborate with others in the design and development of small   Web sites.
-    3. Develop standards based Web pages using appropriate HTML and CSS syntax.
-    4. Separate style from content using CSS and HTML.
+    1. Work collaboratively in a group to design and publish Web pages using advanced CSS that are responsive based on screen size.
+    1. Create dynamic Web pages using client side scripting
+    1. Present their design of a small Web site and the implementation of their design to the class
+    1. Incorporate third party libraries.

 - **B.** **<u>Assessment Instruments</u>**
     1. personal website